Syphaar/flutter-whatsapp-project/README.md

 ### Chats Page
 ![Chats Page](path/to/chat-screenshot.png) <!-- Replace with your screenshot link -->

 *This is the home screen, which doubles as the chat page.
-Here, you can quickly see your current balance, access withdrawal options, and manage your gift cards or cryptocurrency trades.
-The "Hot Gift Cards" section highlights popular brands like Apple iTunes, Razor Gold, Steam, Sephora, and Tremendous Visa.*
+Here, you can quickly see your current chats, pending chats, pending messages and the messages that you've opened and are yet to be replied.
+It also displays messages from work and friend groups.*

 ### Status Page
 ![Status Page](path/to/status-screenshot.png)

+*This is where you'll view updated status from your friends an people that you have their numbers currently save to your device.*

 ### Calls Page
 ![Calls Page](path/to/calls-screenshot.png)

+*If you have received or missed any voice call or video call, this is the page that displays them.
+It helps you keep track of your call history with work, friends and family.*

 ---

-## How It Works
+## Features

 - **Chats Page:** Displays all conversations with contact name, profile picture, last message, and timestamp.
 Tap to open a chat.
 - **Status Page:** Shows friends’ latest statuses.
 You can scroll through updates and view who has seen your status.